Call and speak to a specialist medical negligence solicitor, today. Find out if you can claim compensation.

 Where aneurysms are detected before they rupture, they are most often kept under observation for signs of deterioration.
 Should you present with a high risks brain aneurysm, treatment may involve having it filled with tiny metal coils to fortify it, or a surgical procedure to shut it using a small metal clip.
 Less aggressive treatment methods for lower-risk aneurysms include the prescription of medication to reduce your blood pressure.
 Similar techniques may be employed to tackle aneurysms that have ruptured but must be executed swiftly in order to prevent severe brain damage and risk of death.

 Compartment Syndrome describes a build-up of pressure within muscle compartments as a result of bleeding within them post-surgery.
 It can occur in the forearm or the upper arm, as well as the buttocks, in the legs, the feet or in the abdomen, but is most commonly identified just below the knee.

 It can occur post-surgery and remain undiagnosed, which in itself may present a case for making an undiagnosed internal bleeding claim, or be caused directly by the surgeon’s actions and then still remain undiagnosed, which would have a significant effect on any prospective claim should this be verified as having been the case.

-Where it is not detected and alleviated in time, it can restrict or even cut-off the blood flow to affected muscles, leading to tissue necrosis (death) and subsequent long-term mobility problems.
-Where the condition is observed, doctors must act quickly to determine the best means of releasing the built-up pressure and save the muscles affected.
+Where it is not detected and alleviated in time, it can restrict or even cut off the blood flow to affected muscles, leading to tissue necrosis (death) and subsequent long-term mobility problems.
+Where the condition is observed, doctors must act quickly to determine the best means of releasing the built-up pressure and saving the muscles affected.

 I chose Blackwater Law straight away after just one phone call and I’ve never regretted it from that day to this.